 - Support your pawns with the Knights.

-in the next article, we are going to see how to develop each pieces to their best squares in the opening and finally our last lesson for beginners will be how to get a safe King in the opening.
+in the next article, we are going to see how to develop each pieces to their best squares in the opening and finally our last lesson for beginners will be how to develop quickly and get a safe King in the opening.